Anne A. Cheng

 Bio/Description

-Anne Anlin Cheng is Professor of English, and affiliated faculty in the Program in American Studies, the Program in Gender and Sexuality Studies, and the Committee on Film Studies, at Princeton.
-She is an interdisciplinary, comparative race scholar who focuses on the uneasy intersection between politics and aesthetics.
-Her scholarship draws widely from literary and visual studies, race and gender studies, film and architectural theory, legal studies, and psychoanalysis.
+Anne Anlin Cheng is Professor of English, affiliated faculty in the Program in Gender and Sexuality Studies and on the Committee on Film Studies, and former director of the Program in American Studies.
+She is an interdisciplinary, comparative race scholar who focuses on the uneasy intersection between politics and aesthetics, drawing widely from literary and visual studies, race and gender studies, film and architectural theory, legal studies, and psychoanalysis.
 She works primarily with twentieth-century American literature and visual culture with special focus on Asian American and African American literatures.

 Cheng received her B.A. in English and Creative Writing at Princeton University, her Masters in English and Creative Writing from Stanford University, and her Ph.D. in Comparative Literature from University of California at Berkeley.
 Prior to returning to Princeton as a faculty, she taught at Harvard University and the University of California, Berkeley.